-Easy simple sambar recipe without vegetables (or simply sambar without vegetables) can be made really quick if you are looking to make a quick lentil based curry for rice or some quick sambar to go with idli or dosa.
+Easy simple sambar recipe without vegetables (or simply sambar without vegetables) can be made really quick if you are looking to make a quick dal based curry for rice or some quick sambar to go as side dish for idli or dosa.

-You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind extract and sambar powder or by adding more spices (even without sambar powder) and a simple seasoning (which is what I do).
-See here how to make sambar without sambar powder
+You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind and sambar powder, (using a pressure cooker or programmable instant pot) or by adding more spices (even without sambar powder) and a simple seasoning (as I do sometimes).

 However even if you don’t want to add roasted grind mix of coconut to the sambar, you can easily make sambar using this simple sambar recipe without vegetables.